rsx-labs/aide-frontend/README.md

 2. Open Command Prompt as Administrator and change directory to the folder where installwindowsfeaturewin10.bat is located.
 3. Type installwindowsfeaturewin10.bat from the Command Prompt and press the Enter key.
 Wait until the installation is completed.

+### AIDE Installation

-## AIDE Backend Service
+#### AIDE Backend Service
-1. Download the installer from AIDE installer site.
+1. Download the latest installer from AIDE installer site.
 2. Run the MSI.
 Accept the default settings.

-### AIDE CommCell
+#### AIDE CommCell
-## AIDE Backend Service
-1. Download the installer from AIDE installer site.
+1. Download the latest installer from AIDE installer site.
 2. Run the MSI.
 Accept the default settings.

 ## Technology Stack